AdobeDocs/advertising.en/help/search-social-commerce/glossary.md

 **constraint:** (Advertisers with portfolios; applicable for bid units in standard portfolios only) A rule for bidding on a specific keyword or ad.
 It overrides any portfolio-level limits and the recommended bidding strategy.

-**conversion:** The completion of an action after an end user clicks an ad, usually captured as a metric; examples include registrations or purchases.
+**conversion:** The completion of an action after an end user clicks an ad, usually captured as a metric.
+Examples include registrations and purchases, and they can represent counts or monetary amounts.
 A conversion can consist of one or more transaction events, but the terms "conversion" and "transaction" are often used interchangeably.

 **conversion tracking:** Conversion tracking uses cookies to track a) clicks on an advertiser's ads on the ad networks and b) the resulting transactions on the advertiser's website.